michalsi/perf-test-data-cleaner/Readme.md

 E.g. it might not be desirable to reuse the same login on different machine.
 Or you can reuse the same set of test data but you'd like to have different _random_ order on each machine.

-This small tool is meant to handle those two types of issues:
+This small tool is meant to handle two types of issues:

-- protection between reusing test data across different test nodes
+- protection between reusing test data across different load generation nodes
 - test data randomisation for each node

 ## Usage